yinby/Python-web/README.md

 # Python-web
-Python Web Learning
-It is my first Web App.
+It is my first Web App.And it is written by Python.